 3. Use public wifi cautiously

-Public wifi is great when you’re on the go, but it is very easy for hackers to set up fake “free wifi” networks in order to steal data.
-Verify the network details with the staff at the coffee shop, train station, hotel or business service that is purporting to offer it.
+Public wifi is great when you’re on the go, but it is very easy for hackers to set up fake “free wifi” networks to steal data.
+Verify the network details with the staff at the coffee shop, train station, hotel, or business service that is purporting to offer it.

-Again, a Virtual Private Network, or VPN, is a great way to protect your sensitive personal information, because the PII is encrypted and rerouted through a VPN server to ensure privacy.
+A VPN (Virtual Private Network), is a great way to protect your sensitive personal information because the PII is encrypted and rerouted through a safe tunnel that ensures privacy.